Parables/pendwn/README.md

 Whether its a fork or an original project, it got there because I was once working on it.

-Sadly enough, none of these projects have seen the light of day as the sit on cold archieves or GitHub servers instead of running on production servers available for end users.
+Sadly enough, none of these projects have seen the light of day as the sit on cold archives or GitHub servers instead of running on production servers available for end users.

 Instead of forcing myself to be disciplined, pendwn would allow me to throw everything I want/have to do at it,